 SEARS: Antietam, at least for me, is the most tragic day of the war.

 BOWMAN: Again, author Stephen Sears who says McClellan had the edge because he greatly outnumbered Lee.

 SEARS: All of the odds seemed to be in favor of this being a great, if not a war-ending, at least a crucial battle.
 But it ended up more or less a stalemate and we had to keep doing it again and again for two more years.

 BOWMAN: But this partial victory allowed Lincoln to reach a political decision.
 Five days after Antietam, the president issued the Emancipation Proclamation and told his cabinet, God has decided this question in favor of the slaves.
 Keith Snyder, the park ranger at Antietam, says Lincoln's decision changed the purpose of the war.

 SNYDER: No longer is this just about reunification.
 It's about freedom for four million Americans.

 BOWMAN: The battle lasted just one day, and would take a week to bury the dead.
 And for the first time, a photographer, Alexander Gardner, was there to take pictures of the corpses - at the Cornfield and Bloody Lane and Burnside Bridge.
 The next month, Gardner's boss, Matthew Brady, arranged the pictures at his Broadway studio.
 He called the exhibit simply, The Dead of Antietam.
 A New York Times reporter who was there wrote this: Mr. Brady has done something to bring home to us the terrible reality and earnestness of war.
 If he has not brought bodies and laid them in our dooryards and along streets, he has done something very like it.
 Tom Bowman, NPR News, Washington.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.